bfidatadigipres/dpx_encoding/README.md

 ## DPX Automation preservation encoding scripts

 This folder contains the RAWcooked encoding and TAR preservation scripts used for the DPX Automation workflows at the British Film Institute National Archive.
+We're sharing them under the MIT licence.
 These scripts have been recently redeveloped and as such there are a few untested features within the code - these will be updated as testing continues.
 Please bare this in mind if you test any sections of code.
-Please create a safe environment to use this code yourself, apart from preservation critical files.
+Please create a safe environment to use this code separated from preservation critical files.
 All comments and feedback welcome.

 ### Overview
 These bash shell scripts begin with assessment of DPX sequences placed into dpx_to_assess folder, and then separates them into a RAWcooked encoding or TAR script wrapping path depending on a MediaConch policy review success (RAWcooked) or failure (to TAR path).